openoms/bitcoin-tutorials/joinmarket/README.md

     `$ tail -f -n 100 ~/.joinmarket/logs/yigen-statement.csv`

 ### Keep the offers running in the background with [Tmux](https://github.com/tmux/tmux#welcome-to-tmux)
 * Start:
+`$ sudo su joinmarket`
 `$ tmux`

 * Work in the terminal as described above.
-Find a basic introduction at https://www.ocf.berkeley.edu/~ckuehl/tmux/
+Find a basic introduction to Tmux at https://www.ocf.berkeley.edu/~ckuehl/tmux/
-* If the terminal is disconnected the processes in tmux keep running (as it is running on the Blitz) and can be returned to
+* If the terminal is disconnected the processes in Tmux keep running (as it is running on the Blitz) and can be returned to
 * when logged in after a disconnection run:
 `$ tmux a`
     to pick up where left off